 The computer will also try to make adjustments to compensate for some readings.
 If it can do so, it'll then turn off the Check Engine light.

-If the problem can't be resolved then the light will remain on and you should get your vehicle checked at Spectrum Car Care Center in Gilbert.
+If the problem can't be resolved then the light will remain on and you should get your vehicle checked at Spectrum Car Care in Gilbert.

-Your friendly and knowledgeable professionals at Spectrum Car Care Center will plug a scanner into the on-board diagnostic port and read the trouble code stored in the computer.
+Your friendly and knowledgeable professionals at Spectrum Car Care will plug a scanner into the on-board diagnostic port and read the trouble code stored in the computer.
 The trouble code will give them a starting place as they diagnose the cause of the problem.